asmi-g/asmi-g/README.md

 ## About Me
 🧭 Seeking F24 Internships

-🤖 Currently Working On: A book logging app using MERN!
+🤖 Currently Working On: Simulating the effect of gravity on moving and stationary objects in space (using Python)
 <!-- #### 📊 Languages Frequently Used: https://gh-stats-gen.vercel.app/ -->